AdobeDocs/commerce-cloud-service.en/help/cloud-guide/storage/manage-disk-space.md

 ## Monitor disk space

 On Pro Production environments, you can monitor disk space and other performance indicators using the Managed alerts for Adobe Commerce alert policy for New Relic.
 For details, see [Monitor performance with Managed Alerts](../monitor/new-relic.md#monitor-performance-with-managed-alerts).
+For further guidance, see [Best practices to resolve database performance issues](https://experienceleague.adobe.com/docs/commerce-operations/implementation-playbook/best-practices/maintenance/resolve-database-performance-issues.html).

 ## No space left